microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 1. Visit the homepage for NMDC EDGE platform by going to [https://nmdc-edge.org](https://nmdc-edge.org/home)

+![Home page for NMDC EDGE with a bubble labeled 2 for the ORCiD LOGIN button](../_static/images/howto_guides/workflows/quickStart/03102025_login-in.png)

 2. Click on "ORCiD LOGIN" to login to your account on the NMDC EDGE platform.

-![Home page for NMDC EDGE with a bubble labeled 2 for the ORCiD LOGIN button](../_static/images/howto_guides/workflows/quickStart/03102025_login-in.png)
+![ORCiD login page with bubble labeled 3 for "Register now"](../_static/images/howto_guides/workflows/quickStart/03102025_orcid.png)

 3. Log in to ORCiD using your registered credentials.
 If you do not have an ORCiD, click on "Register Now" and follow the instructions to set-up an ORCiD account.

-![ORCiD login page with bubble labeled 3 for "Register now"](../_static/images/howto_guides/workflows/quickStart/03102025_orcid.png)
+![NMDC EDGE "My Profile" page with bubble labeled 4 for the highlighted "My Profile" button](../_static/images/howto_guides/workflows/quickStart/03102025_my_profile.png)

 4. If you are logging in for the first time, click on "My Profile" and optionally provide your First Name, Last Name, and Email.
 The first grayed out box will already have your ORCiD.
 You can also set the "Project Status Notification" to ON (OFF by default).
 If ON, notifications about your workflow runs will be sent to the Email you provided.
 Click on "Save Changes"

-![NMDC EDGE "My Profile" page with bubble labeled 4 for the highlighted "My Profile" button](../_static/images/howto_guides/workflows/quickStart/03102025_my_profile.png)

 ### Upload data

 You can upload your own data to process through the workflows.
-Click on "Upload Files" in the left menu bar.
-This will open a window which allows you to drag and drop files or browse for your data files.
+1. Click on "Upload Files" in the left menu bar.
+2. This will open a page which allows you to drag and drop files or browse for your data files.
 If you do not have a dataset to test, you can download this metagenomic [test data](https://portal.nersc.gov/cfs/m3408/test_data/SRR7877884/SRR7877884-int-0.1.fastq.gz) and upload it to the NMDC EDGE platform.

 !["Upload Files" page on NMDC EDGE, with a bubble labeled 1 pointing to the "Upload Files" tab in left vertical navigation bar, and a bubble labeled 2 under "Drag files or Click to Browse"](../_static/images/howto_guides/workflows/quickStart/03102025_upload_files.png)

 Additionally, there are some datasets in the Public Data folder for you to test within the NMDC EDGE platform.

-Alternatively, you can select "Retrieve SRA Data" in the left menu bar and input NCBI SRA accession number(s) to pull data directly from SRA.
+Alternatively, you can (1) select "Retrieve SRA Data" in the left menu bar and (2) input NCBI SRA accession number(s) to pull data directly from SRA.

 !["Retrieve SRA Data" page on NMDC EDGE, with a bubble labeled 1 pointing to the "Retrieve SRA Data" tab in left vertical navigation bar, and a bubble labeled 2 pointing to a text box for SRA accession number(s) entry](../_static/images/howto_guides/workflows/quickStart/03102025_retrieve_SRA.png)